 More disturbing is that corporations can use their critical role in local economies to engage in political extortion.
 Large businesses can threaten to move out of a city or state unless these governments acquiesce to their political and economic demands.
 And corporations do not hesitate to take advantage of this unique form of power.
 For instance, it has been long known that many big corporations have successfully won substantial tax breaks and subsidies by threatening to move if they don’t get them.
 Boeing received over $8 billion in breaks and subsidies to stay in Washington State.
 And Alcoa Aluminum received over $5 billion in taxpayers’ funds from New York State.

 Less well known is the common practice of using the same threat to get states to abandon efforts to raise corporate taxes, encourage unionization, strengthen workplace safety rules, or tighten environmental requirements.
 Few state legislators can ignore the economic devastation caused by large employers moving out of state and feel an ethical obligation to protect their constituents from these economic damages.
 In the end, the result is a “race to the bottom” by some states that compete to cut corporate taxes and weaken protection for workers and the environment in order to attract the sizable businesses they need to provide economic prosperity for their citizens.
-In most other democracies, which do not have federalism, laws governing corporate tax rates, environment regulations, and workplace requirements are made at the national level and are uniform across the country– so there are no city or regional variations that allow corporations to play them off against one another.
+In most other democracies, which do not have federalism, laws governing corporate tax rates, environment regulations, and workplace requirements are made at the national level and are uniform across the country– so there are no regional variations that allow corporations to play them off against one another.

 Another powerful political weapon in the corporate lobbying arsenal is ALEC – the American Legislative Exchange Council.
 This lobbying organization has worked, often under the radar, to pass thousands of business-friendly bills in state legislatures.
-ALEC boasts having 2,000 state legislators and dozens of the biggest businesses in American as members.
+ALEC boasts having 2,000 state legislators and dozens of the biggest businesses in America as members.
 They meet to draft model pieces of legislation that are then introduced to state legislatures and promoted by the ALEC network.
 To sweeten the pot, ALEC corporate backers have also donated hundreds of millions of dollars to state legislative races.
 ALEC itself estimates that it introduces up to 1,000 corporate-written bills a year, with about 20% of those becoming law.

 Another Problem with Federalism: The Unequal Treatment of Citizens

 Imagine you lived in a country where the legal system punished women more harshly than men for the same crime, or single people more harshly than married individuals.
 You would undoubtedly condemn such practices as being unfair, unequal, and unethical.
 But federalism does much the same thing – except how badly (or how well) people are treated by the government depends entirely on where they live.
 The average sentence for a drug offense in Arizona is 17 months, while in Iowa it is 111 months – six times longer.
 Whether you can be put to death by the state for your crime depends on which state you committed it in.
-In some states, an unarmed person can be shot down by a civilian who claims to feel threaten, but not in other states.
+In some states, an unarmed person can be shot down by a civilian who claims to feel threatened, but not in other states.

 How badly (or how well) people are treated by the government depends entirely on where they live.